This picture will be mintable soon

 What is the Difference Between a Secondary Market and a Launchpad?

 As previously said, a launchpad is a place where creators can mint their NFT series or artworks without the hassle of setting up their own minting page.
 A secondary market, on the other hand, is where NFT resellers engage with buyers to sell already-minted NFTs.
 Contrary to popular belief, a series minting on the onXRP launchpad does not necessarily need to be fully minted to appear on the secondary market.
-In fact, as soon as the series in question mints 1 NFT through onXRP, a secondary market project page will be created and dedicated to the creator.
-This is of course due to the IOU standard found on the XRPL, which has never occurred before on any other blockchain.
+In fact, as soon as the series in question mints 1 NFT through onXRP, a secondary market project page will be created and dedicated to the collection.

 Louis de Jong